 You can put ‘mountains’ under this category once again, but I feel like there is much more of a diversity of nature to find in West Coast states.
 Forests?
 Check.
 Lakes?
 Check.
 Beaches?
 Check.
 Gardens?
 Check.
 I think there are too many options than suburban places, cities, and rural places from the east.

 9. I can get in touch with my religion side, once again.

 Being swept into certain lifestyles out east, I do not meet too many people who are big on religion or care for it.
-I am not the holiest person, but I do still care about having religious values and being devoted to God to remind me of my purpose.
-Raised and born Catholic, I actually somehow was led to a big group of friends here that are Mormon!
-My great grandfather was a Mormon and I feel like it was easy for me to get in touch with Mormonism that once lingered in my blood.
-I love to still learn about their religion while still having that belief in Jesus and God.
+I still care about having religious values and being devoted to God to remind me of my purpose.
+Raised and born Catholic and haven’t been as in touch during high school and college, I actually somehow was led to a big group of friends here that are Mormon/LDS and I converted in 2021 as one!

 10. People here love to gather with each other for outdoor activities and welcoming recreational events.